Sylinko/Everywhere.Docs/en-US/chat-plugins/web-browser.md

   import HorizontalCenterImg from "/.vitepress/components/Common/HorizontalCenterImg.vue";
 </script>

-# Web Search
+# Web Browser

-Everywhere supports fetching the latest information through web search.
+Everywhere's Web Browser plugin supports **Web Search** and **Visit Webpage**.
 You can choose to use Google, Brave, Bocha, Tavily, Jina, or SearXNG as your search engine.

 ## Via Google